gaurigupta06/gaurigupta06/README.md

 - 👀 I’m interested in learning more about data.
 - 🌱 I’m currently learning MySQL.
 - 💞️ I’m looking to collaborate on MySQL projects.
-- 📫 Feel free to reach out to me.
+- 📫 Feel free to reach out to me https://www.linkedin.com/in/gaurigupta98/